Can I have different tyres on my car?

 Can you have different tyres on the same axle?

 It is especially dangerous to mix tyres across the axle, and it is strongly recommended that you do not.
 In fact, it is illegal to mix cross-ply and radial-ply tyres across the same axle in the UK.
-It is also illegal to mix across tread patterns, tread depths and tyre sizes too, as the identical tyre model, size, brand, tread depth and tread pattern must be fitted across the same axle.

 Can you mix winter and summer tyres?